toureelhadj/Modelio3WorkspaceGenOCL-G99/README.md

 2. Download WorkspaceGen-OCL-99 as an archive.
 The best is to download it from GitHub as you will always get the last version.
-   For this you can go to the project on github at use the 'download zip' button.
-It will create a zip of the project (with -master.zip at the end because this is the 'master' branch.
+   For this you can go to the [project on github](https://github.com/megaplanet/Modelio3WorkspaceGenOCL-G99) and use the 'download zip' button (the last button on the right pane).
+Github will create a zip of the project (with -master.zip at the end because this is the 'master' branch.
 You will remove this after)